scriptPilot/app-framework/docs/images.md

 ## Dynamic image usage

 During the build process, all *src* attributes are parsed by Webpack and mapped to the hashed image files.
-This does only work, if the *src* contains only string - no variables.
+This does only work, if the *src* contains a string only - no variables.

 So, for dynamic images, you should use single *img* elements and display them or not.